Easter food ideas that will have everyone drooling

-Easter is almost as popular as Christmas for families to get together and enjoy a big meal.
-And just like Christmas and Thanksgiving, Easter meals take extra planning and preparation to make them special.
-At Sisters Know Best, we’ve gathered some of our favorite Easter food ideas to help you create a meal your family will love – and be talking about for weeks to come.
+Easter meals take extra planning and preparation to make them special.
+But the process doesn’t have to be overwhelming.
+Here are some of our favorite Easter food ideas to help you create a meal your family will love.
+They’ll be talking about these recipes for weeks to come.

 Easter Food Sides

-They may not be the star of the show, but a great side dish (or two) can make all the difference between a good Easter meal and a great one.
-Here’s a couple of our favorites.
+They may not be the star of the show, but a great side dish (or two) will make all the difference between a good Easter meal and a great one.
+Following are a couple of our favorites.

 Pretty, Herby Carrots

 Using three different colors of carrots makes this Easter side dish art on a plate.
-The amazing herb blend gives them a great flavor.
+The three-herb blend gives them a delicious flavor.
 And the best part is, unless you’ve got a relative who’s allergic to carrots, they’re ideal for any diet – vegan, vegetarian, gluten free, or paleo.
-It’s almost a no brainer – you’ve got to make these carrots as part of your Easter food menu!Easter Carrots Recipe
+This side dish is a no-brainer.
+You’ve got to make these carrots as part of your Easter food menu!Easter Carrots Recipe

 Spring Peas and Pancetta

-Because Easter is also at the start of spring, some green veggies on the table help bring the warming weather and awakening plants inside.
-Creamy and just the right amount of salty, this spring peas and pancetta side dish is the perfect way to celebrate the start of spring and the Easter season.
+Because Easter is also at the start of spring, some green veggies really need to be part of the menu.
+Creamy and with just the right amount of salt, spring peas and pancetta is the perfect side to celebrate the start of spring and the Easter season.

 Easter Food Mains

-As the star of your Easter food, you want your entrée to really impress.
-We’ve got three options we love and hope you’ll adore them as much as we do.
+As the star of your Easter menu, you definitely want your entrée to really impress.
+We’ve got three options we love and think you’ll enjoy them as much as we do.

 Glazed Ham